Film Production and Media Studies, Media Studies

 - Political Economy of the Mass Media

 - Master's: Purdue University

 - Ph.D.: University of Illinois

 Matt McAllister's research interests include advertising criticism, popular culture and the political economy of the mass media.
 He is the author of "The Commercialization of American Culture: New Advertising, Control and Democracy" (1996, Sage), and the co-editor of "Comics and Ideology" (2001, Peter Lang), "The Advertising and Consumer Culture Reader" (2009, Routledge), and "The Routledge Companion to Advertising and Promotional Culture" (2013, Routledge).

+He has affiliate appointments in the Departments of Communication Arts & Sciences; and Women’s, Gender, & Sexuality Studies.
 In 2010 he was selected as a Penn State Alumni Teaching Fellow, in 2011 he received the Mass Communication Division Teaching Award from the National Communication Association, and in 2014 the Penn State Graduate Faculty Teaching Award.

 In the News

 University Park, PA 16802